 The safety message coming out of such a hypothetical investigation may well be something along the lines of “[X] type aircraft require 500 hourly inspections of their wing spar joins, rather than the presently required 1,000 hourly inspections”.
 That is very different to legal blame being apportioned.

 What is the ATSB’s standard of proof?

 How does the ATSB determine that one factor was related to another factor and how does that link up with the actual occurrence event itself?
 The ATSB standard is there to be a “probable” or “likely” link between a contributing safety factor and another factor.
-In the ATSB’s view this must be a high probability – that is, a 66% probability that one factor impacted upon another safety factor.
+In the ATSB’s view, this must be a high probability – that is, a 66% probability that one factor impacted another safety factor.